82deutschmark/SnakeBench/README.md

 - **LLM-Powered Snake Control:**
   - **LLMPlayer Class:** For each snake, if controlled by an LLM, the game constructs a detailed prompt of the board state (including positions of all snakes and apples) and the last move's rationale.
 This prompt is sent to an LLM provider, which returns a recommendation for the next direction.
   - **Fallback Mechanism:** If the response from the LLM is unclear, the snake falls back to selecting a random valid move.

+- **Batch Simulation (`run_batch.py`):**
+  - Orchestrates running a target LLM against multiple opponent LLMs.
+  - Supports filtering opponents based on cost criteria defined in `backend/model_lists/model_list.yaml`.
+  - Uses Python's `concurrent.futures` for efficient, in-process parallel execution of simulations.
+  - Allows configuration of the number of simulations per matchup and the degree of parallelism.

 ### Frontend: Visualization & Dashboard (`frontend/src/app/page.tsx`)